US teen drug, alcohol and tobacco use continues to decline

 Young people have been propagandized and lied to, to the point many don't even know if they're "smoking" or not.

-in reply to hector
+in reply to Steve Dice

 I might just be lucky, but I've had great success in getting in random friend groups while playing games where you can build things and explore.